-Super innovative technologies development scenario
+Additional development of innovative technologies scenario

-With the introduction of super innovation technologies (hydrogen-reduction, CCS, CCU etc.) that are not yet in place and the achievement of zero emission of the grid power supply, it is assumed that "zero-carbon STEEL" will be realized in 2100.
+With the introduction of innovative technologies (hydrogen-reduction, CCS, CCU etc.) and the achievement of zero emission of the grid power supply, it is assumed that "carbon neutral steel" will be realized in 2100.